 “I use a tip from aesthetician Melanie Grant, who has always given me great advice.
 I asked her what to do if you wake up with a puffy face, and she told me she dunks her face in a bowl of iced water.
 If I have time, I do the little 111Skin Celestial Black Diamond Eye Mask to depuff, or I love the Sarah Chapman Skinesis 3D Moisture Infusion Mask… I also have one of those face rollers, so, if I’m feeling puffy, I use that – but normally, by the time I’ve had the cider vinegar, my hot water and a coffee, it’s all a lot better.”

-The tip actually comes from local facialist and skin-saviour Melanie Grant, who started in Sydney and Melbourne but has since expended her offering to Los Angeles and a residency in Paris.
+The tip actually comes from local facialist and skin-savior Melanie Grant, who started in Sydney and Melbourne but has since expanded her offerings to Los Angeles and a residency in Paris.
 Beckham also lists de-puffing masks from 111Skin and Sarah Chapman, a facial roller and a tiny fridge for chilled masking.
 The premise with ice plunging according to Grant is that “the cold water works to stimulate lymphatic circulation and blood flow, to flush the face.
 It also constricts capillaries and pores, leaving skin refined and awake.”
 It also takes two minutes and can remedy a late night/too much screen time/salty food or a vino too many.

 Essentially, if it’s good enough for Viccy B (and Melanie Grant, it’s good enough for us).